berarma/berarma.github.io/about/index.md

   * __HTML/XHTML/CSS__

     Responsive Web design, highly dynamical sites with animations and effects, accesibility and standards compliance.
+Expertise on CSS frameworks like Bootstrap and Foundation.

   * __CakePHP__